-As a final point, it should be noted that the new remedial provisions refer to ordering parties to do anything they ought to do to "promote" compliance with the Code rather than to "achieve" compliance with it.
-While the two terms are similar in meaning, it can be argued that any change in terminology must have significance.
+The new remedial provisions also refer to ordering parties to do anything they ought to do to "promote" compliance with the Code rather than to "achieve" compliance with it which was previous wording.
 The term "promoting" is arguably broader than "achieving" and appears to be more consistent with the broader approach to human rights enforcement taken under the new Code.